mitexleo/fediroma/docs/docs/development/ap_extensions.md

 Parameters:
 - (required) `file`: The file being uploaded
-- (optionnal) `description`: A plain-text description of the media, for accessibility purposes.
+- (optional) `description`: A plain-text description of the media, for accessibility purposes.

 Response: HTTP 201 Created with the object into the body, no `Location` header provided as it doesn't have an `id`

-The object given in the reponse should then be inserted into an Object's `attachment` field.
+The object given in the response should then be inserted into an Object's `attachment` field.